Trial balance: definition, types and how to prepare

 Types of trial balances

-Three types of trial balances serve different stages of your accounting process:
+You'll prepare three types of trial balances at different stages of your accounting cycle.
+Each serves a specific purpose:

 Unadjusted trial balance

 An unadjusted trial balance captures all initial data from your general ledger.
-It records day-to-day transactions that can then be adjusted to balance the ledger.
+It records day-to-day transactions before any period-end adjustments.

 These adjustments provide a more accurate view of your business's financial position.